fauu/mpv-sub-pause-advanced/README.md

 end!race##2end!race
 ```

+provided the two subtitle tracks are reasonably synchronized, should lead to
-should lead to only one pause at the end of each subtitled line, at time
+only one pause at the end of each subtitled line, at time position dependent on
-position dependent on whichever track has its subtitle ending earlier.
+whichever track has its subtitle ending earlier.

 The playback time interval, counting from the previous pause, within which this
-option is active, can be customized through the [extra option](#extra-options)
+skip is active, can be customized through the [extra option](#extra-options)
 `pair-sub-max-delta`.

 ##### – `special`